AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/universal-editor/templates.md

 exl-id: f0d60086-e92e-4492-ad50-bef84fed2a82
 ---

-# Using Templates to Create Pages that are Editable with the Universal Editor {#page-templates}
+# Templates to Create Pages that are Editable with the Universal Editor {#page-templates}

 Learn how to create templates that can be used to create pages that are editable with the Universal Editor, saving time and ensuring consistent branding.